This article is part of a 4-step series introduced here. Navigation between articles is below.

 A batch script is provided as well to run all the generations and populations in the right order.
 The multiple table content creation and direct path loads happen together, and referential integrity is preserved.
 Alternatives to this approach are typically more disjointed, or appropriate for smaller volumes of data.

-Providing big test data in flat files for software development or platform benchmarks is more straightforward.
+Providing big test data in DB tables or flat files for software development or platform benchmarks is more straightforward.
 You should be able to move them around, even if they are created on a node different than the testing node.
 ETL tools, like DataStage, can trigger and accept RowGen input through the sequential file stage.

-- create custom output reports with detail and summary test values during generation
+- create custom output reports with detail and summary test values during generation;

-- feed test data directly into BIRT visualizations via ODA in Eclipse.
+- feed test data directly into BIRT visualizations via ODA in Eclipse;

 For testing federated data frameworks, both referential integrity preservation and customization of the build scripts are essential: